riderx/awesome-capacitor/readme.md

 Independents plugins are listed here.

-- [App update](https://github.com/robingenz/capacitor-app-update) - Retrieving app update information on Android and iOS.
+- [OTA Updater](https://github.com/Cap-go/capacitor-updater) - Over the air update for capacitor app.
 - [App Tracking Transparency](https://github.com/mahnuh/capacitor-plugin-app-tracking-transparency) - Request user authorization to access app-related data for tracking the user or the device. iOS only.
 - [Background tasks](https://github.com/robingenz/capacitor-background-task) - A native plugin for running background tasks.
 - [Badge](https://github.com/robingenz/capacitor-badge) - Access and update the badge number of the app icon.